 This file contains the different items existing in JSON.

-Arrays: They are enclosed in square brackets and contain a list of values comma separated.
+Arrays: They are enclosed in square brackets and contain a list of comma separated values.

 Objects: They are enclosed in curly brackets.
 They contain a comma separated list of pairs, each pair composed of a key name between double quotes, followed by a ‘:’ character and followed by a value.